Minckley's cichlid: Reproduction and parental care

-Currently, the Minckley’s cichlid is listed on the IUCN redlist as Endangered, meaning there is a high chance for the extinction of this fish in the wild.
+Currently, the Minckley’s cichlid is listed on the IUCN Red List as Endangered, meaning there is a high chance for the extinction of this fish in the wild.

 Conservation

-As an endangered species, the Minckley’s cichlid is subject to conservation efforts and informed management is crucial.
+As an endangered species, the Minckley’s cichlid is subject to conservation efforts, and informed management is crucial.
 Endemic species are particularly vulnerable to habitat destruction, adding more conservation challenges.
 Additionally, because H. minckleyi presents with more than one morph, the fish are distributed across different habitats within the Cuatro Ciénegas basin.
-The conservation implication of this polymorphism is to protect heterogeneity of substrate conditions, so that all morphs may have their necessary habitat.
+The conservation implication of this polymorphism is to protect heterogeneity of substrate conditions so that all morphs may have their necessary habitat.

 Currently, the range of this endemic species is under protection from the Mexican federal government, listed as an “Area de Protección de Flora y Fauna,” and managed by the Secretaría del Medio Ambiente y Recursos Naturales.
 The Cuatro Ciénegas basin is also a conservation site of interest for the World Wildlife Fund, UNESCO, and the Nature Conservancy.
 Hopefully, the protections afforded to the Basin can contribute to the conservation and recovery of the unique Minckley’s cichlid as well.

 Significance to Humans

-As a unique, endemic, and endangered species, the Minckley’s cichlid has attracted researchers worldwide to understand trophic polymorphism.
-Additionally, this fish makes a valuable contribution to biodiversity in an incredibly unique and special region of the world.
+As an endangered species, the Minckley’s cichlid has attracted researchers worldwide to understand trophic polymorphism.
+Additionally, this fish makes a contribution to biodiversity in a unique region of the world.